webis-de/acl21-ArgKG-argument-generation/README.md

-# acl21-ArgKG-argument-generation

-# Paper: Employing Argumentation Knowledge Graphs for Neural Argument Generation
+# Employing Argumentation Knowledge Graphs for Neural Argument Generation

 This is the code for the paper *Employing Argumentation Knowledge Graphs for Neural Argument Generation*.